CharlesLiu7/vimrc/README.md

 [Github:Valloric/YouCompleteMe](https://github.com/Valloric/YouCompleteMe)

 - set the `leader` = `\<space>`
-- It includes a file at `~/.vim/ycm_extra_conf.py`, and this file configer the YouCompleteMe plug, I also comment one line to enable C++11 code-completion.
+- It includes a file at `~/.vim/ycm_extra_conf.py`, and this file configuration the YouCompleteMe plug, I also comment one line to enable C++11 code-completion.
 - Close the preview window when you leave insert mode
 - `<leader>+d` Jump to definition